 As Mother Nature allows, the lakes of the State of Michigan generally start their hard freeze around the end of December into early January.
 Naturally, the inland of Upper and Northern Lower Michigan freeze first and depending on the conditions lakes in Southern Michigan follow.

 Species that anglers target through the ice include tasty panfish such as bluegill, perch and walleye—please note that bass season is closed in the winter.
 Additionally, many anglers target pike with tip-ups or through spearing.
 There’s a widely held belief that fish taste better as they are more firm in the colder, cleaner water.
 Before you hit the ice, there are a few things to remember first.

 First, safety is paramount.
 Do not venture on ice in areas where you don’t know the currents or underneath.

+Third, invest in good gear.
 Like any outdoor past time, while the gear seems simple, you can spend $40 or you can spend $800.
-There are few must haves.
+There are few must-haves.
 You must have a good, sharp auger.
 It can make or break a trip.
 Simple hand augers work, or you can get a motorized gas auger.
 There are even augers now that are powered by propane.
 The hole widths the auger can drill can be 4″ to 8″.

-Shelter is the next consideration.
+Lastly, consider shelter.
 Shanties are always a great way to make ice fishing more enjoyable, especially on windy days.
 Portable heaters allow fishing with heat.
 If ice fishing with kids, it is highly recommended that you get a shanty with a floor.
 This allows little boots to stay off the slush and ice inside the shanty.
-Remember, have caution with your heater and keep objects away as many heat up to be quite hot.
+Remember, have caution with your heater and keep objects away for safety reasons.